Determine if the transverse axis is horizontal or vertical for th... | Study Prep in Pearson+

 1

+For hyperbolas in this form, the transverse axis is along the \(x\)-axis, meaning it is horizontal.

-Conclude that since the hyperbola matches the first form, the transverse axis is horizontal.
+Therefore, conclude that the transverse axis of the given hyperbola is horizontal.

 Related Videos